Was and Were ESL Games, Activities and Worksheets

 ESL Was and Were Activity - Speaking: Information Gap - Pair Work - Grammar Exercises: True or False, Error Correction, Writing Sentences

-In this productive was and were activity, students use the past simple of the verb to be to complete information about four people who went sightseeing in... read more
+In this productive was and were activity, students use the past simple of the verb 'to be' to complete information about four people who went sightseeing in... read more

-ESL Was and Were Activity - Speaking: Information Gap - Pair Work - Grammar Exercises: True or False, Error Correction, Writing Sentences from Prompts In this productive was and were activity, students use the past simple of the verb to be to complete information about four people who went sightseeing in Washington, D.C.
-In pairs, students ask and answer questions with was and were in order to complete a chart with information about four people who went sightseeing.
-Next, students decide if was and were sentences about the four people are true or false.
+ESL Was and Were Activity - Speaking: Information Gap - Pair Work - Grammar Exercises: True or False, Error Correction, Writing Sentences from Prompts In this productive was and were activity, students use the past simple of the verb 'to be' to complete information about four people who went sightseeing in Washington, D.C.
+In pairs, students ask and answer questions with 'was' and 'were' in order to complete a chart with information about four people who went sightseeing.
+Next, students decide if 'was' and 'were' sentences about the four people are true or false.
 If a sentence is false, students change one word in the sentence to make it true.
-In the last exercise, students use prompts to write true sentences about the four people with was(n't) or were(n't). show less
+Lastly, students use prompts to write true sentences about the four people with 'was(n't)' or 'were(n't)'. show less

 Was Were Board Game